-It has also been used to build an evidence base to make the case for moving forward with nature-based solutions of similar and bigger scales across other sites.
+It was also used to build an evidence base to make the case for moving forward with nature-based solutions of similar and bigger scales across other sites.
 Indeed, similar naturebased solutions have since been implemented in the White City Estate in the borough, the largest social housing estate in London.